The Last Night of The World: #NicGoesToHanoi Day 5

 ... and since I no longer remember all of the happenings that day, let me just dump all the photos here, and end it with a list of things that I have either learned while in Vietnam, or things I badly miss there a.k.a. food ☝🖒🤔😂

-Unlike its neighbouring countries, Vietnam doesn't have über modern and sleek sky scrapers, instead they have french-inspired mid-rise buildings, most look a bit worn out, which in turn gives it an old worldly charm.
-Like its neighbouring countries, it has such a rich culture that you are abundant in the city of Hanoi.
+Unlike other Asian cities, I noticed that Hanoi doesn't have über-modern and sleek skyscrapers; instead, they have French-inspired mid-rise buildings, most of which look a bit worn out, which in turn gives it an old-worldly charm.
+Like its neighbouring countries, it has such a rich culture that is abundant in the city of Hanoi.

 For those who are thinking of going there, I have a few musings that might help you out ☝😘